schneems/likeable_example/README.md

-# Devise Example for Rails 3
+# Likeable Example for Rails 3

 Example App using likeable (http://github.com/gowalla/likeable).
 Based on an example app using devise :) http://github.com/plataformatec/devise